Hawai'i’s 100% clean energy future – locally produced renewable energy

 A delineation was conducted within the Project area to identify any water features, such as wetlands or streams, that may be considered Waters of the U.S. and therefore subject to regulation by the U.S. Army Corps of Engineers (USACE) under Section 404 of the Clean Water Act.

-Fieldwork for wetland delineation was completed in February 2021, and the delineation report will be compiled and submitted to the USACE for their jurisdictional determination.
+Fieldwork for wetland delineation has been completed, and the delineation report will be compiled and submitted to the USACE for their jurisdictional determination.
 The Project will be designed to avoid any jurisdictional Waters of the U.S. to the extent possible.